Nicholas Wald

-Sir Nicholas John Wald FRS, FRCP, FMedSci, qualified in medicine from University College London in 1967.
-He is currently honorary professor of preventive medicine, University College London, honorary professor, Population Health Research Institute, St George's, University of London, visiting professor, University of Oxford, and honorary consultant and adjunct professor, Brown University, Rhode Island.
-He was professor of environmental and preventive medicine from 1983 to 2019 at Barts and The London School of Medicine and Dentistry.
-He was co-founder and director of the Wolfson Institute of Preventive Medicine.
+Sir Nicholas John Wald (born 31 May 1944) is a British medical academic who is honorary professor of preventive medicine, University College London, honorary professor, Population Health Research Institute, St George's, University of London, visiting professor, University of Oxford, and honorary consultant and adjunct professor, Brown University, Rhode Island.
+He was professor of environmental and preventive medicine from 1983 to 2019 at Barts and The London School of Medicine and Dentistry, where he was co-founder and director of the Wolfson Institute of Preventive Medicine.

 In the 1970s, Wald showed that fetal neural tube defects could be detected by measuring alpha-fetoprotein in the pregnant woman's blood.
 He was the innovator of the “MoM”, or multiple of the median, a measure of the level of screening markers.
 He, with colleagues, first described the Triple test (1988), Combined test (1998), Quad test (2003), Integrated test (1999) and Reflex DNA test (2015).